xlladdins/xll/docs/Excel4MacrosH-P.md

 **NOTE**?( )

-Add\_text    is text of up to 255 characters you want to add to a comment.
+Add\_text&nbsp;&nbsp;&nbsp;&nbsp;is text of up to 255 characters you want to add to a comment.
 Add\_text must be enclosed in quotation marks.

   - > If add\_text is omitted, it is assumed to be "" (empty text).

->
+> &nbsp;

-Cell\_ref    is the cell to which you want to add the comment text.
+Cell\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the cell to which you want to add the comment text.
 If cell\_ref is omitted, add\_text is added to the active cell's comment.

-Start\_char    is the number of the character at which you want add\_text to be added.
+Start\_char&nbsp;&nbsp;&nbsp;&nbsp;is the number of the character at which you want add\_text to be added.
 If start\_char is omitted, it is assumed to be 1.
 If there is no existing comment, start\_char is ignored.

-Num\_chars    is the number of characters that you want to replace in the comment.
+Num\_chars&nbsp;&nbsp;&nbsp;&nbsp;is the number of characters that you want to replace in the comment.
 If num\_chars is omitted, it is assumed to be equal to the length of the comment.

 **Remarks**